italia/design-react-kit/README.EN.md

 </p>

 _Read this in other languages: [Italiano](README.md)._

-_⚠️ Warning: this code is still under development and is not ready to be used!
-We are working on the update to bring the kit to version 5.0.0, comments and contributions from the entire community are more than welcome!_

 _⚠️ Warning: This kit was designed to work with Bootstrap Italia version 2.x.
 The kit for version 1.x of Bootstrap Italia has been deprecated and is located on the [4.x] branch (https://github.com/italia/design-react-kit/tree/4.x)._